Lung

 The tissue of the lungs can be affected by several respiratory diseases including pneumonia and lung cancer.
 Chronic diseases such as chronic obstructive pulmonary disease and emphysema can be related to smoking or exposure to harmful substances.
 Diseases such as bronchitis can also affect the respiratory tract.
 Medical terms related to the lung often begin with pulmo-, from the Latin pulmonarius (of the lungs) as in pulmonology, or with pneumo- (from Greek πνεύμων "lung") as in pneumonia.

 In embryonic development, the lungs begin to develop as an outpouching of the foregut, a tube which goes on to form the upper part of the digestive system.
 When the lungs are formed the fetus is held in the fluid-filled amniotic sac and so they do not function to breathe.
 Blood is also diverted from the lungs through the ductus arteriosus.
 At birth however, air begins to pass through the lungs, and the diversionary duct closes so that the lungs can begin to respire.
-The lungs only fully develop in early childhood.